-From time to time, a new influenza virus emerges that leads to a global epidemic, also known as a pandemic.
-The last pandemic occurred in 2009.
+From time to time a new influenza virus emerges that leads to a global epidemic, also known as a pandemic.
+The last flu pandemic occurred in 2009.

 Immunisation is your best defence against the flu.
-Flu vaccine is free for people most at risk and protects against the common forms of flu.
-See the Fight Flu website.
+The flu vaccine is free for people most at risk and protects against the common forms of flu.

 The flu spreads quickly from person to person through touch.
 Coughing and sneezing also spreads the virus through the air.
 Flu can also be caught from surfaces that have been touched by people with influenza.